Menu

 BINNA BURRA SECTION

 Binna Burra has such an abundance of half-day/full-day walks that it takes a few visits to do them all.
 Most of them are fairly long hikes (i.e. 16+km) but there are a few shorter ones as well.
-Here are my favourites, in no particular order:

 BASIC TRAIL INFO

-Distance: 12km loop
+DISTANCE: 12km loop

 Surprisingly, Daves Creek Circuit is not along Daves Creek but you do come across Picnic Creek and some fantastic viewpoints.